h9-tect/Glossary_for_AI/README.md

 > Definition:
-- The chain rule is a formula to compute the derivative of a composite function, by multiplying the derivative of the compositor function by its substrate (base) function; it deals with the substrate function as if it were a scalar function that scales the value of the compositor function;
+- The chain rule is a formula to compute the derivative of a composite function, by multiplying the derivative of the compositor function by the derivative of its substrate (base) function; it deals with the substrate function as if it were a scalar function that scales the value of the compositor function;
 on the graph, the function is curved in terms of the substrate function.

 > Formula: